 Prepare the Syrup

-Preheat your oven to 180° C (350° F) and grease a 32cm x 24cm x 6cm (12" x 9" x 2.5") tray with butter, and set it aside.
+Preheat your oven to 180° C (350° F).
+Grease a 32cm x 24cm x 6cm (12" x 9" x 2.5") tray with butter, and set it aside.
+Start with preparing the simple syrup and let it cool down while building the kadaif.
+Place the water and sugar in a pan and put on medium heat.

 Stir it until the sugar dissolves, bring it to a boil, and let it gently simmer for 15 to 20 minutes.